maticnetwork/matic-mm-plugin/README.md

 - Run `mm-snap build` and then `mm-snap serve`
 - Browse to `localhost:7778` in the browser you installed the MetaMask Beta in
 - Follow the intstructions given on the website

+### WIP

+This plugin allows you to switch from any chain to matic chain, with a single click.
+End Goal: Plugin must automatically switch to matic whenever user is signing a transaction on a DApp.